Ivi logo mobile

 1967 or older are exempt from testing/import requirements

-A - Some states, people manage to title and register anything.
-However many states are going to require proof of correct importation.
-Those states are going to want to see customs documentation (7501,3461) that the vehicle legally entered the country.
-If you can't produce this information, they will not allow you to register the car.
+A - In some states, people manage to title and register almost anything.
+However, many states are now requiring proof of correct importation.
+Those states will want to see customs documentation (7501, 3461, and related forms) showing that the vehicle legally entered the country.
+If you can't produce this information, they may not allow you to register the car.
+Be very cautious with any car that has no import paperwork.

 California